What can families do?

 7. Provide them with messages about not smoking and not using drugs

 Your child may not be fully aware of the dangers of using alcohol and other drugs which means they are at greater risk of harm.
-As a parent, it is important to provide messages about not smoking or using drugs to your teenager.
+As family, it is important to provide messages about not smoking or using drugs to your teenager.
 You can do this in the following ways:

 Make sure they know the negative impacts and harms of smoking, alcohol and other drug use.
 If you are not sure about these harms yourself, you can find information here.